 I did not specialize by pure chance

 Upon graduation as a Senior Translator, I knew I didn't just want to be a 'general' translator.
 I laid down a careful plan to specialize in international development.
 I started volunteering in that area, during my last year in grad school and every full-time job I took thereafter, was meant as a stepping stone towards my specialization goal.
-Prior to becoming a full-time freelance translator, I worked on full-time basis for the public and private sectors in Africa, Canada, France, Switzerland and the US.
-I experienced international development and cooperation first hand and gathered a wealth of field knowledge and relevant terminology as I went.
+Prior to becoming a full-time freelance translator, I worked on full-time basis for the public and private sectors in Africa, Switzerland and the United States.
+I experienced international development and cooperation firsthand and gathered a wealth of field knowledge and relevant terminology as I went.
 Sticking to that plan has, and continues to pay off, one translation project at a time.

 Masters of Arts in Translation; French<>English

 High School Diploma in Bilingual Studies; French|English

 Board member; North East Ohio Translators Association (NOTA)

 Member; National Language Service Corps (NLSC)